GiovanniBordiga/GiovanniBordiga.github.io/_pages/about.md

 I am a researcher at the [Harvard School of Engineering and Applied Sciences](https://www.seas.harvard.edu/) working at the intersection of mechanics, applied physics, and computer science.

-> My work focuses on understanding and designing at the nexus of structure–function relationships in material architectures to harness nonlinearities and instabilities for functionalities.
+> My work focuses on understanding and designing structure--function relationships in material architectures to harness nonlinearities and instabilities for functionalities.